 We haven’t made a layer cake in a while, so I took this opportunity to conduct a little experiment.
 I usually use regular 2″-deep baking pans, but sometimes my cakes have come out lopsided and/or domed.
 I recently bought 3″-deep pans for a few projects that required more height, and I was wondering if these might yield flatter, more even cake layers.
 (I had read that somewhere…) However, I only have two of them, so the third layer was still baked in the shorter pan.
 It didn’t actually make much of a difference– they all turned out flatter than usual, and I have to say that it was some of the best chocolate cake I’ve ever made!
 It’s possible that the taller pans disrupted the airflow inside the oven that would normally cause the cakes to bake lopsidedly, but that might be too technical/completely irrelevant/coincidental.
 In any case, I was very pleased, and I plan to get a third tall pan and use those from now on.
-(However, in looking back at my post for the Wintermint Cake, I see that the cake came out great that time as well– BAKED’s chocolate cake is basically just gorgeous, the end.)
+(However, in looking back at my post for the Wintermint Cake, I see that the cakes came out great that time as well– BAKED’s chocolate cake is basically just gorgeous, the end.)
 The cakes baked in 43 minutes, a little longer than the prescribed baking time (and a solid 10 minutes longer than the Wintermint Cake for some reason).
 It’s a little tricky to test for doneness because the typical “springback” test doesn’t work well, where the cake springs back quickly when you press it in the center.
 It’s very delicate in the oven, so just carefully try a toothpick in the center once it seems sturdy enough.

 The frosting… oh, the frosting.
 Every time I think I’ve conquered the BAKED buttercream, it reminds me not to get too big for my britches.
 I was short on time to finish this cake before natural daylight would disappear, and my butter was still a little on the cold side.
 The butter temperature in this recipe is so important, because if it’s too cold, it won’t incorporate smoothly, and if it’s too soft, the frosting will be soupy and weird; either way it’s a curdled mess that needs to be rescued.
 You want the butter to be at cool room temperature, ideally.
-Since mine was a little too cold, it took F-O-R-E-V-E-R to mix into the cooked frosting base (milk/cream/flour/sugar), such that it started to whip up a little even before I’d finished adding all the butter pieces– that was a first.
+Since mine was a little too cold, it took F-O-R-E-V-E-R to mix into the cooked frosting base (milk/cream/flour/sugar boiled together), such that it started to whip up a little even before I’d finished adding all the butter pieces– that was a first.
 Besides temperature, it’s also important to add the butter gradually, not all at once, which is not specified in BAKED’s earlier books.
 I vaguely remember thinking that the frosting on the Wintermint Cake was a touch too buttery, so I cut back by 3 tablespoons this time, and it’s a good thing I did, because the frosting was thisclose to breaking– I think any more butter would have caused it to separate.
 I’m so glad I didn’t have to resort to the rescue technique of heating and then chilling the frosting, as I didn’t have time that evening!
 Also, I cut the crème de menthe in half because I didn’t want the mint to be super strong.
-This was not my best batch of BAKED frosting, but at least it was usable.
-I tried to swirl in some green gel food color, but by the time I had finished frosting the cake, the green was almost fully incorporated, except for a few white streaks (so it looked like I missed a few spots).
+This was not my smoothest batch of BAKED frosting, but at least it was usable.
+I tried to swirl in some green gel food color, but by the time I had finished frosting the cake, the green was almost fully incorporated, except for a few white streaks (so it looked like I had intentionally dyed the frosting and missed a few spots).
 But hey, I didn’t have to remake it, so we’ll call it a victory!

 © Dafna Adler & Stellina Sweets, 2018.